turbocloud-dev/turbocloud-agent/Readme.md

-**Note: The project is in active development - API and workflows are subject to change**

 ![TurboCloud Web Console](https://turbocloud.dev/img/turbo-cloud-self-hosting-web-console.png)

 # TurboCloud | Server Agent

-[TurboCloud](https://turbocloud.dev) is a security-first alternative with available source to [Heroku](https://www.heroku.com/), [Render](https://render.com/), [Platform.sh](https://platform.sh/) and other proprietary PaaS / Serverless with no vendor lock-in.
+[TurboCloud](https://turbocloud.dev) is a security-first alternative to [Heroku](https://www.heroku.com/), [Render](https://render.com/), [Platform.sh](https://platform.sh/) and other proprietary PaaS / Serverless with no vendor lock-in.
 Deploy any projects almost anywhere - on virtually any cloud provider/Raspberry Pi/old laptops in minutes.

 More info about the project: [turbocloud.dev](https://turbocloud.dev)